- Reading Time = 15 minutes

-Free-range birds scratch the earth and feast on bugs and grass and wild seeds in addition to food supplied by the farmer.
-Factory chickens, on the other hand, focus on laying eggs 24/7, never enjoying the challenges, risks and rewards of the varied and riskier life out in the open.
+Free-range laying hen scratch the earth and feast on bugs and grass, and wild seeds and plants in addition to food supplied by the farmer.
+Factory laying chickens, on the other hand, focus on laying eggs 24/7, never enjoying the challenges, risks and rewards of the varied and riskier life out in the open.
 So what kind of chicken would you rather be?
 Mastering the self-reliant homesteading life of a “free range chicken” depends on putting into practice the 6 specific homesteading habits I’ll tell you about here.
 Make these part of your life and the satisfaction of self-reliant living comes one big step closer.

 A homesteader without goals is like a ship without a rudder.
+This is true for every adult, but it’s especially important when you’re doing a lot of things for yourself.
 You may be sailing, but you won’t end up where you want to go.
 So what kind of lifestyle do you want from your homestead?
 For us it comes down to three main guiding principles:

 1. Earn all family income without leaving the property.